Skip to content

 Co-Director

 Professor Emeritus, Child, Family, and Population Health Nursing, UW School of Nursing.
-Barbara leads the Geriatric Healthcare Lecture Series as well as administers day-to-day NW GWEC activities.
+Barbara leads our nursing activities as well as administers day-to-day NW GWEC activities.

 She/Her